eth-vaw-glaciology/course-101-0250-00/website-memo.md

 ## Franklin static website

-To test the website locally (or after making the a pull from Git):
+To test the website locally (or after making a pull from Git):
 ```julia-repl
 julia> using Franklin